We would like to announce that our well-loved but mainly regional dark beer Ram Tam will now be sold under the name

 Drinkers are becoming more experimental, particularly younger legal drinking age ones, and seek choice of beer styles on the bar.

 Here are some case studies from publicans who trialled Landlord Dark inside and outside of Yorkshire:

 The Woolly Sheep, Skipton – Ram Tam is a permanent line.
 “When we swapped to Landlord Dark we found that the regulars were quite happy once they knew the beer hasn’t changed.
 However, we found that rate of sale significantly increased as more drinkers wanted to try the beer because they know and love Landlord.”

 The York Tap, York – Ram Tam has been used previously as a guest ale.
 “We attract a lot of visitors due to our location on York train station and put Ram Tam on as Landlord Dark during the initial trial phase.
 We found it generated a lot of interest due to the Landlord name and rate of sale was higher than Ram Tam.
 Drinkers really liked the beer.
 We would prefer to keep it on as Landlord Dark going forward.”

 St Alban’s Beer Festival 2019 – “Landlord Dark was very well received on the bar and sold out quickly.
 It attracted more attention than Ram Tam would have done.”

 Six Bells, St. Albans – Landlord stocked permanently.
 Other dark beers on the bar.
 “Landlord Dark performed well and was liked by drinkers.
-Didn’t cannibalise Landlord ales.
+Didn’t cannibalise Landlord sales.
 Would be happy to stock as a dark ale.”

 We are excited that more Timothy Taylor’s fans will be able to try this rich yet light and drinkable dark ale.
 A perfectly balanced mellow beer that has body and depth and a fruity, toasted aroma with hints of chocolate, citrus and roasted malts on the tongue.